-The Music Theory/Composition concentration is intended for students who wish to pursue music theory and/or composition as a career, with the aim of preparing them for further study at the graduate level.
+This degree is intended for students who wish to pursue composition as a career, with the aim of preparing them for the professional arena or

 After grounding in traditional tonal harmony, specific topic areas such as species counterpoint, Baroque counterpoint, Classical sonata form, and nineteenth- and twentieth-century techniques are addressed in the core theory sequence.
 Ear-training is an integral part of the program.
 Student composers work in individual or small group lessons with faculty and guest composers and have many opportunities to hear their works performed.

-Major in Music Theory/Composition: 82 credits in the major area
+Major in Music Composition: 82 credits in the major area